 “It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.” — Charles Darwin

-My passion for nature and deep concern about global warming and environmental degradation have guided my academic journey.
-This commitment led me to focus my doctoral thesis on the flora of Iran and the Mediterranean—regions recognized as biodiversity hotspots critical to understanding plant evolution, adaptation, and conservation.
+My passion for nature and my deep concern about global warming and environmental degradation have shaped my academic journey.
+This commitment led me to focus my doctoral research on the flora of Iran and the Mediterranean—regions recognized as biodiversity hotspots that are critical to understanding plant evolution, adaptation, and conservation.

 My research explores biogeography, plant systematics, evolutionary history, and ecology, with a particular emphasis on the diverse floras of these regions.
-Their unique ecological dynamics offer an ideal setting for investigating the mechanisms driving plant diversity and resilience.
+Their unique ecological dynamics provide an ideal setting to investigate the mechanisms driving plant diversity and resilience.

-Through biosystematic and phylogenetic studies—particularly using molecular techniques—I examine the evolutionary relationships and histories of various angiosperms.
-A central focus is the genus Verbascum, which provides key insights into speciation, ecological adaptation, and historical biogeography.
+Through biosystematic and phylogenetic studies—particularly using molecular and morphological data—I examine the evolutionary relationships and histories of angiosperms.
+A central focus is the genus Verbascum, which offers key insights into speciation, ecological adaptation, and historical biogeography.

-Beyond taxonomy, I am deeply interested in the interactions between plants and their environments: their relationships with insects, pollinators, other plants, as well as the roles of soil and climate.
-These multifaceted interactions are essential to understanding ecosystem stability and guiding biodiversity conservation in the face of environmental change.
+Beyond taxonomy, I am also interested in plant–environment interactions: relationships with pollinators, other plants, soils, and climate.
+These perspectives are essential to understanding ecosystem stability and guiding biodiversity conservation in the face of environmental change.

-Ultimately, my work aims to contribute to a more comprehensive understanding of plant diversity and its conservation.
-I am committed to interdisciplinary collaboration and mentorship, and I welcome opportunities to work on projects that address urgent ecological challenges through the lens of plant science — with a vision toward sustainable biodiversity conservation and real-world ecological impact.
+Ultimately, my work aims to contribute to a more comprehensive understanding of plant diversity and its sustainable conservation.
+I am committed to interdisciplinary collaboration and mentorship, and I welcome opportunities to address urgent ecological challenges through the lens of plant science—with a vision of real-world ecological impact.

 Curriculum vitae | Projects | Teaching | Floristic Trips | Herbaria and Botanical Gardens